 Very Quick Cook Time

-As a whole, the chicken tacos are not half bad.
-I’ve already accepted they aren’t going to be authentic tacos, but they are not bad tasting.
+As a whole, I didn’t mind the taste of chicken tacos.
+I’ve already accepted these Costco street tacos aren’t going to be authentic tacos, but they are not bad tasting.

 The Chicken is Tasty

-The taco kit does come with approximately one pound of chicken, which when divided by 12 tacos leaves a little more than an ounce of chicken per taco.
+The Costco taco kit does come with approximately one pound of chicken, which when divided by 12 tacos leaves a little more than an ounce of chicken per taco.

 The cheese was fine and nothing special.
 This is the same shredded cheese from Costco’s frozen food/dairy aisle.